napari/docs/docs/howtos/extending/magicgui.md

 As above to turn this into a [plugin widget contribution](widgets-contribution-guide), simply provide the class definition and add to the plugin manifest.

-#### Adding a synchronized layer selection with `magicgui.widgets.create_widget`
+#### `magicgui.widgets.create_widget`

 You might want to add a layer selection as [shown above](#parameter-annotations) into your highly customizable `QtWidgets.QWidget` that is always synchronized with the available {attr}`napari.types.ImageData` layers in your viewer.
-For this you can use the {func}`create_widget <magicgui.widgets.create_widget>` function as described in the following example:
+For this you can use the {func}`create_widget <magicgui.widgets.create_widget>` function as described in the following example.

+To synchronize the information between the napari viewer (i.e. the available layers) the function `reset_choices` of the dropdown widget needs to be manually called whenever the main widget is shown.
+In the following example, this is done by defining two class methods `showEvent` and `reset_choices`.

 ```python
 from magicgui.widgets import create_widget